heitorPB/prng-benchmarks/README.md

 Smaller time means faster, but does not necessarily mean better.
 You should also consider the period of each generator and and its "randomness quality".

+Some comments about the Boost generators are available in [their docs](https://www.boost.org/doc/libs/1_71_0/doc/html/boost_random/reference.html#boost_random.reference.generators).

 ## Compilation and usage